Positionality of a Niche Geographer.

 I'm an environmentalist at heart.
 I love nature (as understood in popular discourse - trees, rivers, mud, bees, etc.) and I want to reduce negative human impacts on nature.
 My undergraduate program, Environment and Resource Studies at the University of Waterloo, was full of Birkenstock-wearing, patchouli-smelling, pot-smoking, 'change the machine!'-chanting beautiful souls who, like me, revelled in courses like "Greening the Campus and Community" and "Development of Environmental Thought".
 The program felt passionate and purposeful.
 And I got some practical experience through the co-op program to boot!

 Fast forward 9 years (...through a blur of flying, living in Vancouver, getting married, moving back to Toronto, and having 3 children).
 I started my PhD in the fall of 2019, when my youngest was only 4 months old.
-My research focus is on energy transitions and the transformation of rural spaces where these transitions will incur - the spatial or geographic 'niches'.
+My research focus: energy transitions and the transformation of rural spaces where these transitions will incur - the spatial or geographic 'niches'.

 Niche Geographer.
 Transformative change in self and space.

-I feel like the picture on this page captures my day to day life.
+The picture on this page is old but still captures my day to day life.
 The house is a mess (my ecological niche - ha!), my oldest has run off with my camera/phone, but there's evidence that I am getting school work done in the moments that I have (can you spot the journal article print-out and my glasses?
 Hint: placed out of reach of the toddler).
-It's going to be a long process.
+It's going to be a long, long process, just as life-long learning should be.

 "In the midst of chaos, there is also opportunity" - Sun Tzu